Damoh

 Damoh is a city in the Indian state of Madhya Pradesh.
+It is known for The Bade Baba Temple at Kundalpur, a Jain pilgrimage site.
+It is one of the major cities of Madhya Pradesh.
 The city is also the district headquarters of Damoh district.

+It is the fifth-largest urban agglomeration in Madhya Pradesh.
+It is also known for Singrampur Nidan Waterfall, Singorgarh fort, Nohleshwar Temple,Nohta, etc.

+Damoh is an important Tourism, Culture, Industrial, Business Centre and Economical Hub of india and Damoh is also best cities in India for ease of doing business and services.

+The Bade Baba Temple at Kundalpur and Singrampur Wildlife Sanctuary Singorgarh fort are primarily tourism and culture places of Damoh where tourist comes from across the world to visit these Places and contribute the indian economy.

+Heidelberg Cement India's biggest Cement plant at narsinghgarh and Mysore Cements Limited at Imlai area are the popular industries situated at damoh and important for employment.

 History

 Early history

 Stone Age tools have been found in Singrampur Valley and it is believed that the area has been inhabited for thousands of years.
 Around the fifth century, it was part of the empire of Guptas of Pataliputra.
 This has been evidenced by plaques and coins, and monuments from the reigns of Samudragupta, Chandragupta I, and Skandgupta.
 From the eighth to twelfth centuries, some parts of the Damoh district were in the Chedi Empire, ruled by the Kalchuri dynasty from its capital Tripuri.
 The temple at Nohta demonstrates Kalchuri's influence in the tenth century.
 Some regions of the district were under the Chandels of the Jejak-Bhukti.

 Sultans

 Around the beginning of the fourteenth century, the administrative centre of the Chanderi province of the Khalji dynasty was moved to Damoh.

 The era of Muslim rule began in the fourteenth century.
 Stone carvings at Salaiya and Batiyagarh mention Khalji and Tuglaq Sultans.
 The Sultan of Malwa later annexed the region.